 And we’d say yes.
 Don’t study a college course you hate because you feel you have to.
 Don’t rush straight into a terrible job after graduation because that’s the logical next step.
 And don’t struggle through burnout at your current job because you’ll end up resenting it.
 If you have the means, take a break from your routine.

 But after you decide to take that year out, you may be left asking yourself, “what can I do in my gap year?”.
-Planning a gap year can be overwhelming, most of us have been there.
-To make your decision process easier, we have put together a list of the top 5 things to do in a gap year in 2019.
+Planning a gap year trip can be overwhelming, most of us have been there.
+To make your decision process easier, we have put together a list of the top 5 things to do in a gap year in 2023.
 We hope they’ll spark a few ideas and encourage you to make the most of your time off.

 1. Travel the world

 One of the most popular things to do on a gap year is travel.
 This is the time to explore and broaden your mind.
 From the jungles of South America to the beaches of Asia, the ancient cities of Europe to the grasslands of Africa – there's a big world out there and what better time to explore it.

 Here's our top pick of things to do:

 2. Volunteer abroad

 Volunteering is definitely something to consider when planning a gap year.
 Choosing the right project can be incredibly rewarding.
 You’ll get to contribute to communities, learn new skills, and build up your confidence.